itsjoshuagraves/digitalgarden/content/journal/intentions/index.md

 ## 9. Create an Antidote

 Turn a limiting belief into a declaration.
-For instance, if your belief is “Working hard enough can solve any problem,” the antidote might be: “I face life’s challenges with peace and strength.”
+For instance, if your belief is “Working hard enough can solve any problem,” the antidote might be: I meet all that life presents me from a place of peace and strength.”

+Here’s another example.
+If your limiting belief is that you won't be accepted for who you are unless you hide the flaws, your declaration may be “I allow myself to be seen and loved as I am.”

 Write it as if it’s already true.
 Avoid negative motivators or wishful thinking.
-Here’s another example: “I allow myself to be seen and loved as I am.”

 ## Closing

 Intentions are powerful.
 They’ve unquestionably changed my life.
 But remember, they can’t guarantee outcomes.
 You can’t wish yourself out of hardship, nor fake it until you make it.

-That’s why declarations like “I face life’s challenges with peace and strength” matter.
+That’s why declarations like “I meet all that life presents me from a place of peace and strength" matter.
 They don’t eliminate problems—they help you face them without needless suffering.

 Intentions aren’t magic.
 They’re a permission slip to be your authentic self.
 Write yours down.
 Post it somewhere visible.
 Let it be a touchstone in your mindfulness practice.